-Evaluation of Chat-GPT 5.1 for the Detection of Apical Lesions in Panoramic Radiography
+Performance of Chat-GPT 5.1 in the Diagnostic Evaluation of Apical Lesions on Panoramic Radiographs

 Abstract